Timber Creek High School (Florida): Academics

 Timber Creek, like most high schools, offers many Advanced Placement (AP) classes.

 The APC (AP Choice) program is an advanced placement program for freshmen and sophomores.
 The APC program puts its students in classes with other APC students, and moves these classes at a faster pace than normal honors classes.
 It is intended to prepare the students for the AP courses that they will take in the future by increasing rigor and moving at the faster pace than normal honors classes.
 The APC program also requires the enrollment in AP Human Geography freshmen year to give the students a taste of AP classes.
 At graduation, if the students that were in the APC program have taken at least 6 AP classes during their high school years, they receive a special sticker on their diploma that recognizes them as an AP scholar.

-Timber Creek also offers dual-enrollment at the local community college (Valencia Community College) and university (University of Central Florida), where students can take classes towards their high school diploma that may also count to their college degree.
+Timber Creek also offers dual-enrollment at the local community college (Valencia College) and university (University of Central Florida), where students can take classes towards their high school diploma that may also count to their college degree.